sage-code/maj/verbs.md

 The affirmative is usually build without preposition or suffix, but sometimes it is:

-* si io leru'ia = yes I'm playing
+* ia jo leru'go = yes I'm playing
-* si su joku'ia = yes he is playing
+* ia su joku'go = yes he is playing

 Close to afirmative is preposition "iko" = still, or verb "kotu" = to continue.

-* io ynkh leru = I still read indeed
+* jo ynkh leru = I still read indeed
-* io kotu sh leru = I continue to read
+* jo kotu sh leru = I continue to read

 ## Negative

 In Maj any verb cab ve negated in two ways: Using preposition or suffix "pa".

-* io pa leru'ia = I do not read now
+* jo pa leru'go = I do not read now
-* ia io leru'pa = now I do not read
+* ia jo leru'pa = now I do not read

 ## Conditional